T he breeze, blowing in from San Francisco Bay,

 "That won't work," he said, gently shaking his head.

-of the things that she had seen in Dan ‑ and why she had fallen in love with him.
+of the things that I had seen in Dan ‑ and why I had fallen in love with him.

 "Lying there just this side of being dead, your feelings broke through and reached me," he said.